How To Choose (The Best) Dash Cam: 2026 Buying Guide

 Video resolution

 Capturing the best possible image/footage is important in the event you ever have to prove your innocence after an incident.
 Drivers want 1080p or higher in order to capture finer details such as road signs and license plates.
+For 2026, a 2K resolution should be your baseline, with 4K the preferred choice for a premium experience.

 Nexar offers a variety of dash cams from 1080p to 4K resolution, suiting a variety of needs and budgets.
 All of our dash cams are suitable for capturing details of the road, license plates, road signs, and more.